singulatron/superplatform/dapper/README.md

 - No dependencies (single binary)
 - Be quick - never redo an already done job
-- Stream things are they are happening for user feedback
+- Stream things are they as happening for user feedback

 You can see it in action when you click on the "Install Runtime" button on the Start screen of Singulatron.